pkolchanov/CustomizingPython/almostequal.md

 ## Introdution

-The goal is to add an almostequal `assert(1 ?= 1.1)` operator to cpython.
-This tutorial will show how the Python internals works.
+The goal is to add an `almostequal` `assert(1 ?= 1.1)` operator to CPython.
+This tutorial is inspired by the [Anthony Shaw’s CPython Internals](https://realpython.com/products/cpython-internals-book/), but covers newer Python version.

-Disclamer: I'm python internals newbie, and writing to teach myself.
+Disclaimer: I'm a Python internals newbie, and I'm writing this to teach myself.

 ## Preparations
-Clone the cpython python repo and checkout to a new branch.
+Clone the CPython Python repo and checkout to a new branch.
 ```bash
 git clone git@github.com:python/cpython.git
 ```